awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 Following are the steps to create this flow\.

-**To create a contact flow for queued callbacks**
+**To create a flow for queued callbacks**

 1. In Amazon Connect, choose **Routing**, **Contact flows**\.

-1. Select an existing contact flow, or choose **Create contact flow** to create a new one\.
+1. Select an existing flow, or choose **Create contact flow** to create a new one\.
 **Tip**
-You can create this flow using different contact flow types: Customer queue flow, Transfer to agent, Transfer to queue\.
+You can create this flow using different flow types: Customer queue flow, Transfer to agent, Transfer to queue\.

 1. Add a [Get customer input](get-customer-input.md) block\.